 For questions or additional information, please contact firstname.lastname@example.org.

-The second round of crisis triage grants will be awarded in 2017.
-The Mental Health Services Oversight and Accountability Commission (MHSOAC) will release the Request for Application (RFA) for this next round of funding by March 31, 2017.
+The second round of crisis triage grants were awarded in 2018.
 The purpose of the triage grant is to increase the number of personnel to provide crisis intervention, crisis stabilization, mobile crisis support, and intensive case management and linkage to services.
 Individuals experiencing a mental health crisis will be assisted in various settings such as schools, shelters, jails, clinics, and in the community.
 These funds provide the opportunity for counties, counties acting jointly and city behavioral health departments to reduce the costs associated with long stays in emergency departments, link to services for those released from jails, and reduce the time spent by law enforcement on mental health crisis calls.